bitsoex/slate/source/index.html.md

 The **Trades channel** send a message whenever a new trade is executed in the corresponding order book.

-The **Orders channel** maintains an up-to-date list of the top 20 asks and the top 20 bids, new messages are sent across the channel whenever there is a change in either top 20.
-**This channel will be deprecated from October 1st, 2020.**

 The **Diff-Orders** channel will send across any modifications to the order book.
 Specifically, any state changes in existing orders (including orders not in the top 20), and any new orders.
 An order